wolfdemits/APDDPM/VISUALIZATION/plotting_functions-DOC.md

 ## Usage of interactive plot:
 - Pan/Zoom: use default matplotlib functions.
 An additional zoom function can be used by ctrl + scrolling to zoom in/out. <br>
-- Double click: reset viewbox
+- Double click: reset viewbox<br>
-- Scroll: move slice up/down
+- Scroll: move slice up/down<br>
-- Right Click: change coordinate to mouse position
+- Right Click: change coordinate to mouse position<br>
+- Click + Space: analyse ROI <br>